 Yoga Tune Up

-This is a thorough program which is a very well made.
+This yoga program is thorough and well made.
 It is progressive which is an essential point for me since I was new to yoga.
-Jill Miller (the creator of Yoga-Tube-Up) explains how to perform every move as well why they are essential to health.
+Jill Miller—the creator of Yoga-Tube-Up—explains how to perform every move in great detail as well as share why they are essential to health.
 This aspect is my favorite feature of the series.

 The cost of the program is under 20 bucks per month, and you can stop it at any time.

 It is not a flow routine.
 The DVDs focus on individual moves achieved with proper alignment.
-Each move’s purpose is to help every individual regain and maintaining a healthy, strong, and supple body.
+Each move’s purpose is to help each individual regain and maintaining a healthy, strong, and supple body.

 Since I have discovered flow yoga, I do have to be in the mood to perform Yoga Tune Up, because personally, these DVDs feel more like exercise than flow yoga does.